 Policies and procedures must be in place to ensure that staff are prepared to provide patient education and expedited HIV testing, that appropriate ARV drugs are available whenever needed, and that follow-up procedures are in place for women who receive an HIV diagnosis and their infants.

 If the antigen/antibody combination immunoassay is not available, initial testing should be performed by the most sensitive expedited test available.

-HIV Testing During the Postnatal Period
+HIV Testing During the Postpartum Period

 Infant HIV Testing when Maternal HIV Test Results are Unavailable

 When maternal HIV test results are unavailable (e.g., for infants and children who are in foster care) or their accuracy cannot be evaluated (e.g., for infants and children adopted from a country where results are not reported in English), HIV testing is indicated to identify HIV in those infants or children.1 Mechanisms should be developed to facilitate prompt HIV screening for infants who have been abandoned and are in the custody of the state.
 The choice of test will vary based on the age of the child (see Diagnosis of HIV Infection in Infants and Children).

 Acute Maternal HIV Infection During Pregnancy or Breastfeeding